-We are a clinical stage, private biopharmaceutical company focused on drugs to treat pain.
+We are a clinical stage, biopharmaceutical company focused on drugs to treat pain.
 In 2013, the US market for prescription pain drugs was approximately \$13B, according to IMS Health.
 We are concentrating our effort and resources on novel formulations and/or modes of delivery for off-patent drugs, new indications for drugs approved for other therapeutic uses and the development of new molecular entities.
 We may in-license late-stage or approved drugs to accelerate the pathway to become a fully integrated pain specialty biopharmaceutical company with commercial capability and to reach profitability sooner.
+To in-license a product means that we would acquire the rights to develop and market a product from another pharmaceutical company in exchange for upfront payments, milestone payments and royalty payments, as applicable.
+We believe in-licensing will accelerate our pathway to become a fully integrated pain specialty biopharmaceutical company with commercial capability and to reach profitability sooner because we would be able to justify the build up a sales and marketing force sooner if we had rights to additional products in addition to our own products.
+We currently do not have in-licensing arrangements.
 We believe our highly experienced drug development leadership provides us with a significant competitive advantage in designing highly efficient clinical programs to deliver valuable products in areas of high unmet medical need.
+In this regard, our experienced management team coordinates the manufacturing process, designs and implements the clinical trials, and interacts with the FDA for product approval.
+We have not generated revenues and do not anticipate generating revenues for the foreseeable future.
+We have net losses of approximately \$21.3 million for the six months ended June 30, 2014.

-We intend to realize our business objectives by implementing two core strategies: a) develop improved versions of proven drug candidates for treating pain conditions where they can fill an unmet need; and b) develop d-methadone as an innovative NMDA antagonist platform to treat neuropathic pain or other potential conditions.
+We intend to realize our business objectives by implementing two core strategies: a) develop improved versions of proven drug candidates for treating pain conditions where they can fill an unmet need; and b) develop d-methadone as an innovative NMDA antagonist platform to treat neuropathic pain or other potential conditions. d-Methadone works as an antagonist of the N-methyl-D-aspartate (NMDA) receptor.
+NMDA receptors are present in many parts of the central nervous system and play important roles in neuronal plasticity and other functions that are important for cognitive functions such as learning and memory.
+They also contribute to the maladaptive plasticity which results in neuropathic pain.
+Based on these premises, d-methadone is potentially a platform that could be developed and could show benefits in several different indications.
 A core part of our strategy of developing repurposed drugs for unmet needs allows us to accelerate development at a lower cost.
 Product development plans for several of our lead products such as levorphanol and buprenorphine require the completion of a relatively small Phase I program before entering Phase III pivotal clinical trials using a 505(b)(2) FDA registration strategy, subject to FDA approval.
 Our two tiered approach is expected to reduce overall clinical development risks and potentially deliver valuable products in areas of high unmet medical needs.
 Our lead development projects are briefly described below.